DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/Annotation-Categories-tab.md

 After to choose the categories, the SheetLink has options to see just instance, type and read-only parameters.

-Click on the table headers to select the instance parameters.
+Click on the table headers to select the instance parameters for example.

 ```yaml